innoave/valid/README.md

 the business rule that defines the constraint.

 One principle for the core functionality of this crate is to have no dependencies other than the std-lib.
-Support for types of other crates such as [`bigdecimal`] and [`chrono`] are implemented as optional crate features.
+Support for types of 3rd party crates such as [`bigdecimal`] and [`chrono`] are implemented as optional crate features.
 So you can pick and choose which types you need in your application and which dependencies you will have in your project.

 ## Features

-* Definition of a simple validation API
+* Common validation API for validating constraints on field values, constraints on related fields and constraints on application state
 * Definition of primitive constraints, such as `Length`, `CharCount`, `Bound` and `MustMatch`
 * Generic implementations of the validation function for the provided constraints
 * Composition of validation functions to implement validation for complex types
+* One common error type for validation errors of all kind of constraints
+* Accumulation of multiple constraint violations
 * Separation of the validation process itself and presentation of validation errors
-* One common error type for all kind of validation errors
-* Accumulation of multiple constraint violations
 * The `ValidationError` is designed to help with composing detailed and helpful error messages
-  targeted to users of an application.
+  targeted to the users of an application.
 Localization or internationalization of error messages is not scope of this crate.
 * The core functionality has no dependencies to 3rd party crates
+* Error codes are compatible with the naming convention in the [_fluent_] project
 * The error type `ValidationError` implements `std::error::Error` and can be used with the [`failure`] crate
-* Error codes are compatible with the naming convention in the [_fluent_] project
 * Serialization and deserialization of `ValidationError` through [`serde`] (optional crate feature [serde1])
 * Support for widely used types of 3rd party crates through optional crate features